Rughalt/D35E/README.md

 You can track SRD implementation progress [here](https://github.com/Rughalt/D35E/projects/1)

 ## Support
 This project is done in my free time and for free.
+You can discuss it, post bugs and get in tough with me on projects official [Discord Community](https://discord.gg/wDyUaZH)

 If you enjoy it you can support me on [Patreon](https://www.patreon.com/rughalt)

 ## Packtool
 As changing compendiums is not very fun in foundry and nedb is not a proper json, packtool.py can be used to pack and unpack data to sources directory.